adamdsmith/fwsinat/README.md

     ## Records retrieved:
     ##   0-200-321

 **A BRIEF ASIDE**: In our Great Dismal Swamp example, we've retrieved observations only for a single refuge.
-We can just as easily retrieve observations from multiple refuges:
+We can just as easily retrieve observations from multiple refuges.
+Note that more refuges means more time to wait as they are processed.

 ``` r
 # Get all observations from a few refuges